An explicit algorithm for the Higman Embedding Theorem

-I am very much thankful to Prof.~A.Yu.~Ol'shanskii for the opportunity to discuss this work, including both Higman's construction and some other methods that allow to achieve the result of \cite{Higman Subgroups of fP groups}.
+I am very much grateful to Prof.~Alexander Yu.~Ol'shanskii for the opportunities to discuss this work, including both Higman's construction and some alternative methods, such as the S-machines, that allow to achieve the result of \cite{Higman Subgroups of fP groups}.

-Considering the related study~\cite{Higman's reversing operation}, we had the opportunities to discuss our constructions in detail with Prof.~O.~Bogopolski who, among other helpful points concerning the presentation, also suggested to illustrate the most complex constructions with figures, currently listed in Section~\ref{SU Figures and illustrations} above.
+Considering the related article~\cite{Higman's reversing operation}, I had the occasions to discuss our constructions in detail with Prof.~Oleg Bogopolski who, among other helpful points, also suggested to illustrate the most complex constructions with figures.
+That idea was used in the current work, as well, see illustrations listed in Section~\ref{SU Figures and illustrations} above.

-It is a pleasure for the author to thank the SCS MES Armenia for the grant 25RG-1A187 which partially supports the current research.
+It is a pleasure to me to thank the State Committee of Science MES RA for the grant 25RG-1A187 which partially supports the current research.

 I am also thankful to the German Academic Exchange Service DAAD Fachliteratur Program, grant A/97/13683, for the opportunity to acquire academic literature, including the volume \cite{De La Harpe 2000} referred above.